Hakahau: Climate

-Hakahau has a tropical monsoon climate (Köppen climate classification Am).
-The average annual temperature in Hakahau is 25.5 C. The average annual rainfall is 1345.5 mm with May as the wettest month.
+Hakahau has a tropical rainforest climate (Köppen Af), close to being classed as a tropical monsoon climate (Am).
+The average annual temperature in Hakahau is 25.5 C. The average annual rainfall is 1345.5 mm with March as the wettest month.
 The temperatures are highest on average in March, at around 26.2 C, and lowest in September, at around 25.0 C. The highest temperature ever recorded in Hakahau was 32.1 C on 13 April 2007; the coldest temperature ever recorded was 16.2 C on 28 August 1997.